Now for only $3,800 (was $4,400) until 4/30/17

 - All expedition food

 - All community gear such as: tents, stoves, state of the art Base Camp, cooking gear, medical kits, satellite phones, radios, gamow bag, pulse-oximeters, etc.

 You are responsible for

 - Round-trip flights to and from Mendoza, Argentina

-- Aconcagua climbing permit fee (approx $300 to $750, which you will pay in Mendoza, accompanied by your guide.
+- Aconcagua climbing permit fee ($700 to $900 depending on season) which you will pay in Mendoza, accompanied by your guide.
 South Americans pay about half of this amount and Argentinean Citizens about 1/4 of that amount.

 - meals in Mendoza

 - personal equipment

 - personal items and services (laundry, snacks, drinks, tips, etc.)

 - expenses incurred in the case of a rescue or early departure from the expedition

 *PORTERS ARE ONLY AVAILABLE, BUT NOT INCLUDED, YOU NEED TO LET US KNOW IF YOU WISH A PORTER AND WE WILL HAVE IT ALL ARRANGED FOR YOU.

 Porters cost $120 to $160 per load carry.
 You will need a maximum of 5 to 6 load carries from Base Camp to High Camp and back down to Base Camp again, if you choose to have a porter for each carry, and move, and for the descent of the mountain.